Healthcare Decision Analysis Course Descriptions

 - Basic principles of new and mature product analysis and value determinations by market type

-- Reimbursement and payment of health systems and providers for provision of healthcare services.
+- Discuss reimbursement and payment of health systems and providers for patient services

-- Value assessments and evidence needs for formulary and coverage determinations including health technology assessments (HTA)
+- Describe evidence needs for value assessments of products for drug formularies and health technology assessments (HTA)

-- Product market access strategies to maximize access and reimbursement
+- Analyze product market access strategies to maximize access and reimbursement

 Overview of coverage, access, and reimbursement changes that have resulted from healthcare reform that will impact payers, employers, healthcare industry, state and federal agencies, and consumers.
 Topics will include implications and consequences of individual and employer-mandated benefits, risk transfer, medical loss ratio, and ongoing payer business model adjustments, along with a detailed view of healthcare exchanges and coverage by individual state and premium structures.
 Impact of comparative effectiveness review (CER) on new methods of determining value and expansion of current research methodology.